-- Using less salt and sugar in the food, as too much salt can incline the blood pressure and high amount of sugar intake can cause Diabetes.
+- Using less salt and sugar in the food, as too much salt can incline blood pressure and a high amount of sugar intake can cause Diabetes.
 The amount of salt can be reduced in the following manner;

 - Including pepper, lemon, herbs and spices to flavor food instead of salt.